-Our independent directors will receive an annual fee of \$50,000.
-They will also receive reimbursement of reasonable out-of-pocket expenses incurred in connection with attending each board and committee meeting attended in person.
-In addition, the chairman of the audit committee will receive an annual fee of \$10,000 and each chairman of any other committee will receive an annual fee of \$5,000 for their additional services, if any, in these capacities.
-No compensation is expected to be paid to directors who are "interested persons" of NeXt Innovation, as such term is defined in Section 2(a)(19) of the 1940 Act.
+Our independent directors receive an annual fee of \$50,000.
+They also receive reimbursement of reasonable out-of-pocket expenses incurred in connection with attending each board and committee meeting attended in person.
+In addition, the chairman of the audit committee receives an annual fee of \$10,000 and each chairman of any other committee receives an annual fee of \$5,000 for their additional services, if any, in these capacities.
+No compensation is paid to directors who are "interested persons" of GSV Capital, as such term is defined in Section 2(a)(19) of the 1940 Act.